dendronhq/dendron-site/vault/dendron.topic.pod.v2.quickstart.md

 To run a saved pod configuration, use the `Dendron: Export Pod V2`.
 In the QuickPick, select the id of your configuration to run it.

-## Adding a VSCode Shortcut
+## Adding a VS Code Shortcut

 You can also add a command shortcut to ru your particular pod configuration.
-Bring up your VSCode `keybindings.json` file by running `Preferences: Open Keyboard Shortcuts (JSON)`.
+Bring up your VS Code `keybindings.json` file by running `Preferences: Open Keyboard Shortcuts (JSON)`.
 Then add the following shortcut definition:

 For "args", replace with your pod-ID.